django-cms/django-cms/docs/contributing/guideline-for-django-cms-projects.rst

 By contributing you agree to abide by the `Contributor Code of Conduct <https://docs.django-cms.org/en/latest/contributing/code_of_conduct.html>`_ and follow the `guidelines <https://docs.django-cms.org/en/latest/contributing/index.html>`_.
 Of course extending the contributing document with your project’s contributing guide is highly encouraged, too.
 See GitHub’s documentation on contributing guidelines for more information.

 *****************************************************************
-Move an existing project to the django CMS Github organization
+Move an existing project to the django CMS GitHub organization
 *****************************************************************

-To initiate the transfer to django CMS, you should use Github’s `Transfer Feature <https://docs.github.com/en/repositories/creating-and-managing-repositories/transferring-a-repository>`_ to transfer the repository to the django CMS organization.
+To initiate the transfer to django CMS, you should use GitHub’s `Transfer Feature <https://docs.github.com/en/repositories/creating-and-managing-repositories/transferring-a-repository>`_ to transfer the repository to the django CMS organization.